CBC-UCONN/RNA-Seq-Model-Organism-Arabidopsis-thaliana/README.md

 ```

-Let's have a look at the stringtie output .counts file which we will be using in ballgown:
+Let's have a look at the stringtie output .counts file which we will be using in Ballgown:

 <pre style="color: silver; background: black;"># # stringtie -e -B -p 8 ../mapping/EE_Rep1_sort.bam -G stringtie_merged.gtf -o athaliana_EE_Rep1/athaliana_EE_Rep1.count -A athaliana_EE_Rep1/EE_Rep1_gene_abun.out
 # StringTie version 2.0.3